KatamariJr/gorm.io/pages/docs/error_handling.md

 ## Error Handling

-Error handling in GORM is different than idiomatic Go code because of its chainable API.
+Error handling in GORM is different from idiomatic Go code because of its chainable API.

 If any error occurs, GORM will set `*gorm.DB`'s `Error` field, you need to check it like this: